netlify/netlify-dev-plugin/README.md

   -l, --live                 Start a public live session

 DESCRIPTION
-  The dev command will run a local dev server with Netlify's proxy and redirect rules
+  The dev command will run a local dev server with Netlify's Edge Logic proxies and redirects, serverless functions, and addons

 EXAMPLES
   $ netlify dev